SJECollins/ci-pp4-pet-rx/README.md

 ![Registration](readme-docs/register.webp)
 </details>

 The registration page is accessible through a "Sign Up" link in the navbar or "Register" CTA button on the index page for users who are not logged in.
 The page features a simple form that requires the users "Email", "First Name", "Last Name", "Password" and "Confirm Password".

 If the user attempts to register while leaving any of the fields blank, they are prompted to fill in the missing field.
 If the user attempts to register with an email that is already registered, they are given a message that the email is already in use.
-If the user attempts to register without the passwords matching, they given a message that the password fields don't match.
+If the user attempts to register without the passwords matching, they are given a message that the password fields don't match.

 When the user registers, they are logged in and redirected to the index page where they are informed their account is awaiting approval.

 ### Login Page